syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

 ## Show or hide specific remove icon

-To disable the remove icon for a specific button, set the property [ShowRemoveIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewRow.html#Syncfusion_Blazor_PivotView_PivotViewRow_ShowRemoveIcon) to **false** to the corresponding field in [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.DataSourceSettingsModel-1.html).
+To disable the remove icon for a specific button, set the property [ShowRemoveIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewRow.html#Syncfusion_Blazor_PivotView_PivotViewRow_ShowRemoveIcon) to **false** to the corresponding field in the [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.DataSourceSettingsModel-1.html).

-In the below sample, the remove icon of fields "Year", "Units Sold" and "Products" have been hidden.

 ```cshtml
 @using Syncfusion.Blazor.PivotView